 - Because of #1, an ASC will schedule noninvasive procedures such as arthroscopies, head and neck procedures, eye surgeries, minor gynecology and general surgery procedures, gastroenterology endoscopies, plastic surgeries, and dental surgeries.
-What all these scheduled procedures have in common is that the surgeries (a) will not disrupt the postoperative physiology in a major way, and (b) will not cause excessive pain requires inpatient intravenous narcotics.
+What all these scheduled procedures have in common is that the surgeries (a) will not disrupt the patient’s airway, breathing, or cardiac physiology in a major way, and (b) will not cause excessive pain requires inpatient intravenous narcotics.

 - One must screen patients preoperatively to identify individuals who have serious medical problems.
 Our facility uses a comprehensive preoperative telephone interview performed by a medical assistant, two days prior to surgery.
 The interview documents age, height, weight, Body Mass Index, complete review of systems, list of allergies, and prescription drug history.
 All information is entered in the patient’s medical record at that time.